mpl-extensions/mpl-interactions/docs/examples/image-segmentation.rst

 Loading existing masks
 ----------------------

 You can also load an existing mask.
-You will need to ensure that it does not contain values greater than nclasses and that it has the same shape as the image.
-There are currently no safegaurds for this and when there are exceptions in a matplotlib callback they can be hard to see in the notebook - so be careful!
+You only need to ensure that (1) it does not contain values greater than nclasses, and (2) that it has the same shape as the image.
+There are currently no safegaurds for this, and when there are exceptions in a Matplotlib callback they can be hard to see in the notebook - so be careful!

 .. code-block:: python